 I received an interesting email direct from Microsoft Australia the other day.
 They had rented the CRN database to make contact, about software piracy.
 This struck me as odd, as normally Microsoft would address piracy through organizations like the BSA or FAST.
 So, is software piracy so much worse in Australia that Microsoft is now doing something about it direct?

-A quick Google search pulls up an article from over a year ago in Computerworld that highlighted 12 piracy cases worth AU$825K.
+A quick Google search pulls up an article from nearly 2 years ago in Computerworld that highlighted 12 piracy cases worth AU$825K and one this year saw Australian businesses pay $65K for use of pirated Microsoft and Autodesk software.
 The largest of these concerned Adobe Photoshop, Acrobat and Autodesk AutoCAD, but no mention of Microsoft.